*TreadmillReviewGuru helps consumers find the best home fitness products. When you buy a product we recommend, we may earn a commission.

 The XIR console on the TF30 functions like a tablet and is easy to use.
 When compared to treadmills from NordicTrack, the screen is definitely thicker on the TF30 and it reminds me of televisions from the ’90s.
 Looks can be deceiving however because this is one of my favorite consoles to navigate.
 Plus, it doesn’t move even when running at high speeds.

 Many fitness machines have speakers on the back that project the sound away from you, but the Matrix TF30’s can be heard loud and clear.
 The volume also goes up exceptionally high, so you’re sure not to miss a cue from your iFit instructor or a witty line on your favorite TV show.

-Another aspect missing from the Matrix TF30 is quick-touch speed/incline controls that can be found on other treadmills like ones from Sole and NordicTrack.
+We do wish there were more options for quick-touch speed/incline controls that can be found on other treadmills like ones from Sole and NordicTrack.
 These make jumping from different inclines/speeds easy.
-The XIR console does have a nice feature that lets you switch back to your previous speed level.
-So, when you manually do high to low-speed intervals, this is pretty handy.
+The XIR console does have a nice feature that lets you switch back to your previous speed and incline level.
+So, when you manually do high to low-speed and incline intervals, this is pretty handy.

-This feature can be found on the right side of the touchscreen above the current speed display.
+This feature can be found on the right and left sides of the touchscreen above the current speed and incline displays.
+You can also type in which level of incline and resistance you want to go to, although this is a little challenging to do while running.
 Otherwise, you have to press the up arrow on the touchscreen or on the console and watch the speed increase by 0.1 increments.
 If you hold down the speed buttons, they will change by 1.0 increments, but it’s still a little frustrating especially when you want to hop between fast and slow speeds.

 Increasing/decreasing the incline is a little more seamless.
 By just pressing down the arrows on the left side of the touchscreen or console you can change the incline by 0.5%.
 When you hold them down, they quickly change to easily go all the way up to the max 15% or down to 0%.